October special – $35 off Jeep tour reservations with code candy35w – expires 10/31/23 Reserve your Jeep today and save!

 Weather permitting, Denali is visible along the Parks Highway as the tour heads south to Cantwell and onto the Denali Highway.
 Denali is also visible along the first several miles of the Denali Highway.
 Since the tour is out and back, this provides an additional chance to see Denali.

 Yes!
 Maybe!
 No!
 This is not a zoo, so animals are not guaranteed – Moose, fox, porcupines, snowshoe hares, caribou, and occasionally sheep and bears.
-Morning and late afternoon are typically best times.
-The Jeep tours get back further into the Alaskan wilderness offering better changes to see wildlife.
+Morning and late afternoon are typically the best times.
+The Jeep tours get back further into the Alaskan wilderness offering better chances to see wildlife.

-During the summer, we have almost 24 hours of complete daylight so no time is really better than another for animal spotting.
+During the summer, we have almost 24 hours of complete daylight so no time is better than another for animal spotting.
 Often rainy days bring out more moose looking for relief from the direct sunlight.
-It seems that animals are more active early morning and later evening but there really is no difference!
+Animals are more active early morning and late evening but there is no difference!

 There are designated stopping points during each tour at scenic points and overlooks.
 If the tour sees moose or other animals, we can stop to take pictures.
 If you need to stop during your tour, simply alert a guide.